What is Nordic Skiing?

 Does the school have ski equipment that I can use?

 The team has a very limited number of skis that it has available for loan.
 Most skiers will have to buy their own skis and virtually everyone will need to buy their own pair of ski boots.
+For more information, refer to the Edina Nordic Equipment Rental page.

 Is ski equipment expensive?